Nitya-NP/Baby-Bird/README.md

 # Baby-Bird
-Baby Bird Game  A simple Flappy Bird–style game built in Java (Swing).
+Baby Bird Game, a simple Flappy Bird–style game built in Java (Swing).
 Control the baby bird, flap through walls, and try to survive as long as possible without crashing!
 This was one of my high school projects

 ---